krepko7/Azure-Data-Factory/labs/Lab0 - Set up/README.md

 # Lab 0 - Set up

 Restore the Retail database to a SQL Server on a VM in Azure.
-Use the retail.bak file (aka adventure works) file in this directory.
+Use the .bak file in this directory.

 If you need to create a VM with SQL from scratch go to the Azure Portal, click the green plus to create a resource and pick an image like show below.